 Although there were 13 states in 1787, Rhode Island didn’t send a delegation to Philadelphia.
 The small state thought the new federal government would dominate them.
 The state even rejected the ratification of the Constitution in 1788 but finally approved it in 1790—by two votes, per the National Constitution Center.
 Apparently not one state thoroughly proof-read it, though—here are 13 grammar errors found in the Constitution.

 The President can veto a proposed amendment to the Constitution

 Presidents can’t propose, ratify, or veto an amendment.
-Although the president can’t technically introduce one, he can lobby on behalf of those he supports, and he can sign them as a witness.
+Although the president can’t technically introduce one, they can lobby on behalf of those they support, and sign them as a witness.
 According to the U.S. National Archives, Congress or a constitutional convention propose amendments.
-Here are the everyday things U.S. presidents aren’t allowed to do while in office.
+Here’s what happens if a President refuses to leave office.